Miss Naden – Mrs Leigh

 Below you will find the expectations for Year 5 and Year 6 in Reading, Writing and Mathematics.
-The year 5 document that can also be downloaded provides year 5 expectations.
 We have also produced ‘deepening’ targets for parents to show you the targets that the children will be working towards if they have met all of the ‘expected’ targets to master their learning skills.

 As a school we report your child’s progress against these end of year expectations at our parent evenings during the year.